-D320008 Living Tree Display - a living tree seedling grown by the exhibitor from seed in the display container.
-The seed must be from a species listed in 4H 332.
+Display a living tree seedling grown by the exhibitor from seed.
+The seed must be from any species listed in 4H332.
 The seedling must be 60 days to 1 year old (on State Fair judging day).
-The display container must contain at least 8 inches of soil (potting mix or suitable natural soil), have a drainage hole(s), and a drain pan to catch drainage water.
+The display container must contain at least 8 inches of soil (potting mix or suitable natural soil), have drainage holes, and a drain pan to catch drainage water.

+Labeling: A waterproof label must be attached and include:

+- 1) common name

+- 2) scientific name

+- 3) seed treatments (if any)

+- 4) planting date

+- 5) emergence date

+- 6) exhibitor's name

-- Labeling: A waterproof label must be attached and include: 1. common name 2. scientific name 3. seed treatments (if any) 4. planting date 5. emergence date 6. collector's name - Supplemental information about the tree: e.g. where the seed was collected, growth measurements, uses for that species, etc., may be included in an attached notebook, poster, etc. to enhance educational value.
-Supplemental information will be an important factor in judging.
+Supplemental information about the tree: e.g. where the seed was collected, growth measurements, uses for that species, etc., may be included in an attached notebook, poster, etc. Supplemental information will be an important factor in judging.